 Paul Connelly is a registered builder with over 20 years experience in the commercial and residential construction industry.

 Despite being tall, Paul is very good at getting through access holes, onto roofs, under floors and he knows what he’s looking at and for.
 He also speaks fluent English and genuinely loves houses and the built environment and likes what he does.
-You’ll find Paul straight forward, informative and professional.
+You’ll find Paul straightforward, informative and professional.

 Paul will take the time to answer any questions you may have concerning the report or the defects which are identified therein and can help with arranging completion of any rectification works.